plinarodriguez/ABioM/README.md

 * [ABioM Trello Board](https://trello.com/b/nWsNt41M/abiom-template)
 * [Credibility Goals Trello Board](https://trello.com/b/OfRiqlqk/credibility-factors-template)

-Note: For your personal use please copy the Trello board and save as your own.
-If you have any comments or ideas on the current cards (i.e. gradations) feel free to make relevant comments.
+Note: For your personal use please copy the Trello board template.
+Also, we would appreciate your constructive feedback or ideas on the current cards(i.e. gradations) by using the comment feature on the board.

 ## Authors
 Paulina Rodriguez, Ahmad Dibaji, Bruce Murray, Matthew Myers, Pras Pathmanathan, Tina Morrison